iokiwi/hack-and-learn/walkthroughs/mr-robot.md

 $daemon = 0;
 $debug = 0;
 ```

-Change to the IP addess to the IP addess of our own kali VM which you can find by running `ifconfig eth0` again.
+Change to the IP address to the IP address of our own kali VM which you can find by running `ifconfig eth0` again.

 Leave `$port` as is.
 ```php